attrams/educa/README.md

 - How to create custom fields and Abstract Model classes.
 - How to use the html5sortable drag and drop api.
 - Embeding video content in template.
+- How to create restful api using djangorestframework.

 ## Libraries used